 Matt Harnack lived in the same house as Daniel Steinbock, of U + 1 fame.
 He had high hopes for the house as a place of community spirit and abundance.
 But what happens when not everyone shares your vision of community?
 What do you do then?

-What show about community would be complete without a story about a ﬂoating community?
-Part Burning Man, part Waterworld, Ephemerisle is a yearly event that welcomes artists, architects, college kids, weirdos, geniuses and hundreds of other people who just want to hang out and be creative in the water.
+Part Burning Man, part Waterworld, Ephemerisle is a yearly event that welcomes artists, architects, college kids, weirdos, geniuses and hundreds of other people who just want to hang out and be creative on the water.

 Most communities share a physical space.
 Our last community exists only on the internet.
 It's a website where people submit videos of themselves playing some instrument delicately and slowly in the key of b ﬂat.
 But does it sound good?
 How can a community function with only one rule?